kevin-wayne/algs4/README.md

 <IMG SRC="http://algs4.cs.princeton.edu/cover.png"  align=right hspace=25 width=100 alt = "Algorithms 4/e textbook">
 This <a href = "https://github.com/kevin-wayne/algs4">public repository</a>
 contains the Java <a href = "http://algs4.cs.princeton.edu/code/">source code</a>
-for the algorithms in the textbook
+for the algorithms and clients in the textbook
 <a href = "http://amzn.to/13VNJi7">Algorithms, 4th Edition</a> by Robert Sedgewick and Kevin Wayne.
 This is the official version&mdash;it is actively maintained and updated by the authors.
 The programs are organized in the package <code>edu.princeton.cs.algs4</code>.